top of page

 Director

 Pam Wolfe-Roberge is Ojibwe, member of Zhiibaahaasing First Nation in Ontario; and, grew up in Ottawa.
-Pam has served on Minwaashin Lodge's board since 2014, and as Treasurer since 2017.
+Pam has served on Minwaashin Lodge's board since 2014, and as Treasurer from 2017-2021.
 Pam works at Indigenous Services Canada, in the area of Indigenous health policy and program delivery.
 Pam is passionate about the work Minwaashin Lodge does and the direct positive impacts it is having for women and families, and the community of Ottawa as a whole.

 Katelin Peltier